liweizhuo001/FCA-Map/README.md

 Results:
 The file alignment contains all the results of four tracks.

 More details for Reading:
-[1] Zhao, M., Zhang, S., Li, W., & Chen, G. "Matching biomedical ontologies based on formal concept analysis"  available at:
+[1] Zhao M, Zhang S, Li W, et al. Matching biomedical ontologies based on formal concept analysis.
+Journal of biomedical semantics, 2018, 9(1): 11.  available at:
 https://link.springer.com/article/10.1186/s13326-018-0178-9